Carpk/ShawnKlein/_posts/2016-07-06-solid-principles.md

 ---

 The SOLID principals are five basic principles of object oriented programming and design.
 These principles help engineers write maintainable code.
+We are going to take a look at the following:

 * [Single responsibility principle](#single_responsibility)
 * [Open closed principle](#open_closed)